astropy/astropy/docs/development/releasing.rst

    ``.mailmap`` file (matched to the appropriate canonical name/email address.)
    Once you have finished this, you can could the number of lines in ``git shortlog -s`` to get the final contributor count.

 #.
 Also be sure to update the ``docs/credits.rst`` file to include any new
    contributors.
 This can come from the above step, or the ``author_lists.py`` script in the `astropy-tools repository`_ mostly automates this.
+(This step is only required on major releases, but can be done for bugfix releases as time allows.)

 #.
 (Optional) You may want to set up a clean environment to build the release.
    For more on setting up virtual environments, see :ref:`virtual_envs`, but